arkrozycki/megadraw/README.md

 - `ROWS` - defaults to 30
 - `COLS` - defaults to 30

-## Directions

-The cursor direction defaults to ↑.

-↑ ↗ → ↘ ↓ ↙ ← ↖

 ## Commands

 ### `steps n`
 Based on current brush direction and type, repeat steps `n` times.

-### `left n`
+### `left n` direction change

-Moves the current cursor direction to the left from the list above `n` times.
+Changes the current cursor direction to the left from the list below `n` times.
 Default 1.

-### `right n`
+### `right n` direction change

-Moves the current cursor direction to the right from the list above `n` times.
+Changes the current cursor direction to the right from the list below `n` times.
 Default 1.

 ### `hover`

-Set the brush mode to simply hover and not add or remove any glyps at position.
+Set the brush mode to hover and not add or remove any glyps at position.

 ### `draw`

 Set the brush mode to draw.
+Which inserts a glyph at current position.

 ### `eraser`

 Set the brush mode to erase.
+Which removes any glyph at current position.

 ### `coord`